huyenkvg/group-chat-app/README.md

 [DEMO](http://128.199.149.6/)

-Because I don't have the domain name yet.
+Because I don't have the domain name & setup SSL yet.

 So you need to ignore Chrome’s secure origin policy, follow these steps.
 Navigate to chrome://flags/#unsafely-treat-insecure-origin-as-secure in Chrome.